pantaleone-ai/selfhosted-ai-workflow-content-engine/README.md

-# Your-Local-AI - Agentic Content @ Scale
+# Your Local Agentic AI Content Engine
-Create an AI content engine in less than 60 minutes
+Create an AI content engine in less than 60 minutes for free!

 # Step 1 - Get an OCI (or similar) Server